- Low-cost petrol and diesel engines

 Upon launch Ford was quoting leasing costs of £116 per month for a PCP on a Zetec and £150 on a Titanium, albeit with a relatively large £5,000 deposit and reasonable 2.9% APR over 36 months.
 This isn’t among the best in the class, unfortunately, but it’s worth investigating discounts at the dealership.

-Insurance groups range from 2E up to 15E, so it’s at the cheaper end of the spectrum here too, and fuel economy and tax bills are very low indeed thanks to a recent range of high-tech engines.
+Insurance groups range from 5E up to 15E - the high-performance Fiesta ST is 28E - so it’s at the cheaper end of the spectrum here too, and fuel economy and tax bills are very low indeed thanks to a recent range of high-tech engines.

 Ford has famously favorable servicing and maintenance costs, including fixed-price packages, along with an extensive dealer network.